WhyR2020/workshops/bshiny/README.md

 # Basics of Shiny

-Authors: Weronika Puchała, Katarzyna Sidorczuk, Krystyna Grzesiak
+Authors: Weronika Puchała, Krystyna Grzesiak, Katarzyna Sidorczuk

 ## About the workshop